Wednesday, November 20, 2024

 Melissa Aubin, Clerk of Court

 Oregon's United States Magistrate Judges play a unique and indispensable role in the assignment, management, and trial of civil cases.
-Since 1979, the parties in a civil action have had the opportunity of consenting to have all aspects of their case, including trial, handled by a Magistrate Judge.
-In 1984, Oregon was the first federal district court to assign the full range of civil cases directly to Magistrate Judges upon filing.
+Since 1979, the parties in a civil action have had the opportunity to consent to having all aspects of their case, including trial, handled by a U.S. Magistrate Judge.
+In 1984, Oregon was the first federal district court to assign the full range of civil cases directly to U.S. Magistrate Judges upon filing.
 Because of our success, many other district courts have followed in our footsteps.

-You are encouraged to consent to a Magistrate Judge handling all aspects of your case, up to and including trial and entry of judgment.
-Because this court is very busy, consenting to proceed before a Magistrate Judge often means that your civil case will be resolved more quickly than if it remained before a District Judge.
+You are encouraged to consent to having a Magistrate Judge handle all aspects of your case, up to and including trial and entry of judgment.
+Because this Court is very busy, consenting to proceed before a Magistrate Judge often means that your civil case will be resolved more quickly than if it remained before a District Judge.

 How Consent Jurisdiction Works

-When a civil action is filed in this District, it is randomly assigned for all purposes to either a District or Magistrate Judge in the appropriate division as the presiding judge.1 District Judges are appointed by the President, confirmed with the advice and consent of the Senate, and hold their position for life.
+Civil actions filed in this District are randomly assigned for all purposes in the appropriate division to either a District or Magistrate Judge as the presiding judge.
+District Judges are appointed by the President, confirmed with the advice and consent of the Senate, and hold their position for life.
 U.S. Magistrate Judges are appointed by the District Judges of each district following a merit selection process and serve for a period of eight years, subject to reappointment.

-If all parties consent to Magistrate Judge jurisdiction, then pursuant to Fed.
+If all parties consent to jurisdiction by a U.S. Magistrate Judge, then pursuant to Fed.
 R. Civ.
-P. 73(b) the Magistrate Judge will have the same jurisdictional authority as a District Judge, including authority to:
+P. 73(b) the U.S. Magistrate Judge will have the same jurisdictional authority as a District Judge, including authority to:

 • Schedule, hear, and decide all interlocutory matters;